Ayush7614/Daily-Coding-DS-ALGO-Practice/README.md

 <tr>
 <td>

-A collection of solutions for HackerRank data structures and algorithm problems in Python, JAVA, and CPP.
+A collection of solutions for HackerRank data structures and algorithm problems in Python, JAVA, C and CPP.
 This community-owned project aims to bring together the solutions for the DS & Algo problems across various platforms, along with the resources for learning them.
 Problems from Leetcode will be included soon in the project.

 </td>
 </tr>